 Game Mammal Hunting

-The following game mammals may be hunted during legal game mammal hunting seasons that are announced by the Department of Land and Natural Resources on public and private land on the islands indicated.
+The following game mammals may be hunted during legal game mammal hunting seasons announced by the Department of Land and Natural Resources on public and private land on the islands indicated.
 See below for general hunting information and regulations.
+The below list sahll not be contrued as exhaustive.
+Tags, permits or lotteries may be required for certian hunting units and are identified through public hunting announcements.

 P = ONLY BY LOTTERY DRAWING ON DESIGNATED PUBLIC HUNTING AREAS – Tags or Permits Required

-X = DURING LEGAL HUNTING SEASON ON PUBLIC HUNTING AREAS
+X = DURING LEGAL HUNTING SEASON IN PUBLIC HUNTING AREAS

 Game Mammal Hawaiʻi Is.
 Maui Molokaʻi Lānaʻi Oʻahu Kauaʻi